What is an HO7 policy?

 - Smoke from industrial operations or agricultural smudging

 - Settling, shrinking, bulging, or expanding of structure such as foundation

 You can add on coverage for some of these exclusions – like flood insurance – to address potential gaps.

 Looking to protect your mobile home?
 You’re in luck!
-We provide mobile home (HO7) insurance in Florida, and we’re expanding that coverage to other states soon.
+We provide We provide mobile home insurance in Florida and Louisiana, and we’re expanding that coverage to other states soon.